-In doing so, they reduce the carbon concentration in the atmosphere.
-And since CO2 is one of the main contributors to climate change, this is something that usually goes a long way towards reducing the rate of climate change.
+In doing so, they reduce the carbon concentration in the atmosphere, offsetting the amount produced each year by humans.
+And since CO2 is one of the main contributors to climate change, this is something that usually goes a long way toward reducing the rate of climate change.

 But trees don’t just use carbon, they store it too.
 They store it in their structures.
 And they eventually help to store it in the soil.

 Both of these things have made planting trees one of the most effective ways of sequestering carbon.
 This makes tree planting an effective way of controlling climate change.

 What are the benefits of planting trees for climate change?

 While there are a lot of ways to combat climate change, planting trees for climate change has unique advantages that have made it popular.

 The fact that you can determine how many trees you have planted, and the estimated impact of such actions, makes it easier to form plans.
 One can also measure the progress of such campaigns and actions.
 And it is thus something that a lot of people can understand and relate to.

 As a result, it becomes easy for a significant portion of the populace to get behind such efforts.
 Receiving donations, accounting for them, and evaluating the next steps, become easier.
 This makes tree planting something that a vast majority of people can understand and get behind.